-4.5 Frontend Configuration
+5.5 Frontend Configuration

-The Tahoe client process can run a variety of frontend file-access protocols.
-You will use these to create and retrieve files from the virtual filesystem.
+The Tahoe-LAFS client process can run a variety of frontend file access protocols.
+You will use these to create and retrieve files from the Tahoe-LAFS file store.
 Configuration details for each are documented in the following protocol-specific guides: